 The project will consist of three workshops and a short culmination for parents and other interested parties.
 During the workshops the children will have the opportunity to learn about the violin, the viola and the cello, as well as to explore the Farmer Duck story.
 The short culmination will not only involve a performance of the Farmer Duck cantata but also several other short pieces which will involve the participants playing games, singing songs and dancing to music.

-If you are working in this sector and would like to talk to the Hallé please contact our Education team on email@example.com
+If you would like to find out more about any of our projects and how to get involved, please contact the Education team on email@example.com

-'Start The Day The Hallé Way' An hour-long interactive musical journey through elements of the music national curriculum, presented by two Hallé musicians to a school assembly (200 – 250...
+Home ► Education ► Schools and Teachers ► 'Start The Day The Hallé Way' An hour-long interactive musical journey through elements of the music national curriculum, presented by two Hallé...

-GCSE Composition Workshop This 3-hour workshop will help students turn simple melodies into pieces of music lasting several minutes, using four basic composition techniques.
-Film Music Composition Workshop How do...
+Home ► Education ► Schools and Teachers ► GCSE Composition Workshop This 3-hour workshop will help students turn simple melodies into pieces of music lasting several minutes, using four basic...